eonurk/cinaR/README.md

 ```
 ## Get started

-To start using cinaR, see our documentation [here](https://eonurk.github.io/cinaR/index.html).
+To start using cinaR, please see our documentation [here](https://eonurk.github.io/cinaR/index.html).

 ## Contribution